Wreck of SS Admella

 raised more than 250 tons of the metal.

 The Admella has left us many interesting relics.
-For years

-a memorial commemorating the deeds of head light keeper
+is a memorial commemorating the deeds of head light keeper

 Germein who played a prominent role in the rescue.
 Of course